 Tax Notices and Due Dates

 Property Tax Notices are issued in the spring each year after City Council passes the mill rate bylaw.
-If your property assessment changes, you may receive a Supplementary Tax Notice based on the increase in the assessed value of the property.

 Property taxes are based on the calendar year (January to December) and are due on June 30 each year, unless taxes are paid using the Tax Instalment Payment Plan Service (TIPPS).